Campaign Monitor Review (2017) - In Depth Guide to a Leading E-marketing Solution

 There are certain requirements that Campaign Monitor have around what you import - for example you should not import bought or rented databases, lists that have not been mailed in a long time, or data associated with gambling or pharmaceutical products.
 These restrictions are fairly similar to those imposed by other e-marketing services and are there to reduce the risk of you or Campaign Monitor being blacklisted by email providers for spammy activity.

 Like most e-marketing tools, Campaign Monitor allows you to send autoresponders – automated emails that you program into the system so that when a user takes a certain action (joins a particular mailing list or has a birthday for example) they will automatically receive an appropriate e-newsletter (or series of e-newsletters).
 Setting autoresponders up in Campaign Monitor is very easy and, should you so wish, you can use data segmentation to ensure that only relevant groups of people receive the autoresponders.

 Sign-up forms and landing pages

 One particularly nice feature of Campaign Monitor which relates to sign-up forms is its ‘Enlist’ iPad app, which allows you to capture data on-the-go at events using an iPad (it’s great for musicians who want to collect email addresses at gigs, for example, or for companies wishing to capture prospects at sales events).
 It works both offline and online, which is fantastic – if you use Enlist offline, you can just sync any data you’ve captured to Campaign Monitor account when you’re online again.

 Less fantastic is the lack of a landing page creator – to be fair, most similar tools don’t offer one either (Getresponse being the obvious exception) but it would be nice if Campaign Monitor allowed you to create landing pages that looked as nice as say, the Enlist app’s beautiful forms.
-Technically, you can create landing pages for Campaign Monitor – you will need to code them yourself though or use a tool called Unbounce (which is sophisticated and offers A/B testing of landing pages – but involves relatively expensive monthly fees).
+Technically, you can create landing pages for Campaign Monitor – you will need to code them yourself though or avail of a third party app (many of which are quite expensive).